-When you’re about to get your business online, it’s important to consider various factors while brainstorming the perfect domain name (or combination of domains).
+When you’re about to get your business online, it’s essential to consider various factors while brainstorming the perfect domain name (or combination of domains).
 VentraIP has over 450 different domain names to search for instant registration.

 Here are some of our top tips when deciding on the best domain name.